5000 Adult Protective Services (APS)

 5300 APS Allegations

 Each report is assessed on a case-by-case basis.
 It is essential for the intake specialist to consult SWI policy, state laws, and applicable resources to determine whether one or more allegations are supported.
-The intake specialist completes an intake when all of the following criteria apply:
+The intake specialist completes an intake when the client is currently in a state of abuse, neglect, or exploitation or at risk of being abused, neglected, or financially exploited in the near future (within one month).

 See 5223.7 Alleged Perpetrator No Longer Has Access to the Client.